At this time, to add a custom domain to your environment you will need to contact firstname.lastname@example.org.

 TXT records and a

-TXT _cf-custom-hostname.api.example.com RANDOM-NUMBER
+TXT _cf-custom-hostname.api.example.com RANDOM-STRING

-CNAME api.example.com example.zuploapp.com
+CNAME api.example.com cname.zuplo.app

 zuploapp.com although, if you prefer that to be removed contact support and we can disable it for you.

 Zuplo uses Cloudflare for routing custom domain traffic to our servers.
 If you use Cloudflare on your domain, there are a few limitations to be aware of.
-In general these shouldn't be a problem as we handle all the complexities for you.
+In general, these shouldn't be a problem as we handle all the complexities for you.

 For host names managed by Zuplo, you cannot control some Cloudflare settings for your Zuplo subdomain (i.e.